Why do horses do what they do?

 In a typical riding session I will:

-- watch you and your horse working as a team, observing your signals and watching your.horse’s responses.
+- watch you and your horse working as a team, observing your signals and noting your horse’s responses.

 - target some trouble spots